mojaloop/als-oracle-pathfinder/README.md

 * pre-commit hook to run tests before commit (https://www.npmjs.com/package/pre-commit or DIY)
 * tidy up pathfinder lib config- it should allow a user to supply a pathfinder config and provide any missing defaults
+* pathfinder module should use this.logger.{error, warn, info, debug}